Pine Grove Cemetery (AKA Center Cemetery)

 Eli B. Bean noted in his diary that on January 19, 1904 that the receiving tomb was first used.
 The remains of a J. Prescott were brought from Fryeburg and no grave was yet prepared.
 The tomb was not complete and did not yet have a lock.

 Cemetery records only show who bought each lot and not when they did so or who is buried there.
 This poor record keeping makes it difficult to know who is in each lot.
+Research is still ongoing, but a spreadsheet of burials can be found here.

-Condition (10/20/18):
+Condition (2024):

 This large cemetery is owned by an association and is still selling lots.
 The mowing is done three times a year.
 Some stones are leaning or fallen.
+Each year the association hires Arthur’s Memorials and/or Jess Davis to reset some of the most needy stones.